 We want our students to:

-2. Develop powerful knowledge about the world in which we live: focusing on human and physical processes and how their interaction causes change
+2. Develop students’ powerful knowledge about the world in which we live, focusing on human and physical processes and how their interaction causes change.

-3. Be able to use knowledge, skills and concepts confidently when speaking and writing about Geography
+3. Equip students to be able to use knowledge, skills and concepts confidently when speaking and writing about Geography.

-1. Become critical and independent thinkers that can understand Historical narratives have influenced the society around us
+1. Become critical and independent thinkers that can understand how Historical narratives have influenced the society around us.

-2. Develop a love of learning for respect and tolerance to prepare students for life in modern, diverse Britain.
+2. Develop a love of learning and be respectful and accepting, preparing students for life in modern, diverse Britain.

 3. Engage students in systematic enquiry into significant human questions which religion and worldviews address.